All Episodes

 I guess the word for me is disappointment.

-If you aren't going to support Donald Trump, then don't go to Donald Trump's convention, the Republican Party nominees convention.
+If you weren't going to support Donald Trump, then don't go to Donald Trump's convention, the Republican Party nominee's convention.

-And and to me it became more about him than about what now should be a moment where there's got to be unity in defeating Hillary.
+And to me, it became more about him than about what now should be a moment where there's got to be unity in defeating Hillary.

-But you look, as I was de I was I was interviewing DC, all of these candidates, every one of them, would say things that I know were not true about the other candidate.
+But, you know, as I was interviewing D.C., all of these candidates, every one of them, would say things that I know were not true about the other candidate.

 And they would be smearing and distorting and slandering.

-I mean, it it's sadly part of the political dialogue that happens every single solitary campaign.
+I mean, it's sadly part of the political dialogue that happens every single solitary campaign.

-I thought he talked talked too much about Donald Trump and and not enough about what the vision was that he was going to take the country.
+I thought he talked too much about Donald Trump and not enough about what the vision was that he was going to take the country.

-What happens in the primary stays in the primaries.
+There should be a saying, what happens in the primary stays in the primaries?

-I mean, there's a lot of nastiness that goes on between the right.
+I mean, there's a lot of nastiness that goes on between.

 That's a really good line.